qutip/qutip-qtrl/doc/guide/guide-control.rst

 integrated into QuTiP.
 Qtrl uses the Scipy optimize functions to perform the multi-variable optimisation, typically the L-BFGS-B method for GRAPE and Nelder-Mead for CRAB.
-The GRAPE implementation in Qtrl was initially based on the open-source package  DYNAMO, which is a MATLAB implementation, and is described in [DYNAMO]_.
+The GRAPE implementation in Qtrl was initially based on the open-source package DYNAMO, which is a MATLAB implementation, and is described in :cite:`DYNAMO`.
 It has since been restructured and extended for flexibility and compatibility within QuTiP.

 The rest of this section describes the Qtrl implementation and how to use it.